FunctionLab/selene/README.md

 - `conda install -c bioconda pytabix`
 - `conda install -c anaconda docopt`
 - `conda install -c anaconda pandas`
+- TODO: this list is not fully updated.

 **Note**: The `pyfaidx` package must be installed **after** the environment has been created by running the following commands:
 ```bash